aboutcode-org/federatedcode/docs/faq.rst

 Am I able to run FederatedCode on Windows?
 --------------------------------------------

-Yes, you can use the :ref:`run_with_docker` installation.
+Yes, you can use the :ref:`run_with_containers` installation.
 However, please be sure to carefully read the warnings, as running on Windows may have certain limitations or challenges.
 We do not support running natively on Windows otherwise.